 Team and committee roles are varied and plentiful, allowing a wide-range of support opportunities, including:

-- AA Committee and Executive Board positions, including areas such as equipment, ice allocation, bus and hotel for tournaments, casinos or Golden Ring help, team photos, website and media, year-end banquet, etc.
+- AA Committee and Executive Board positions, including areas such as equipment, ice allocation, bus and hotel for tournaments, casinos or Golden Ring help, team photos, website and social media, year-end banquet, etc.

 - Team management and organizational roles: specific roles are set out during the first team meeting, please see our Volunteer role descriptions for more information